seeschloss/floreal/README.md

 ## Usage ##

 ### new floreal.Date(timespec) ###
 Uses the native JavaScript Date object to parse *timespec* and takes any correctly formatted date.
+An `undefined` timespec means today.

     var Floreal = require('floreal').Date;
     var coup = new Floreal("1799-11-09");